cerensenol/DSA-210-Project/README.md

 ## Data Collection and Preparation

 Datasets were cleaned and merged by U.S. state.
-Population-normalized metrics include:
+Population normalized metrics include:

 - Mental illness prevalence (AMI and SMI %)
 - Drug use (% past-month illicit use)